MYOB-Technology/pgol-puppet-module-doatools/README.md

 * **cidr** - The CIDR property will be used to set the CIDR in the creation of a new VPC.
 It is not possible to change the CIDR of an existing VPC.
 * **dns\_hostnames** - The dns_hostnames property controls whether the VPC creates DNS hostname entries for EC2 instances hosted within the VPC.
 * **dns\_resolution** - the dns\_resolution property controls whether the VPC contains a DNS resolution service.
 Disabling dns resolution includes disabling DNS resolution for external systems on the wider internet (*e.g. www.google.com*).
+* **tags** - a hash of tag key and values.
+Values can be strings, hashes and arrays.
+Non string data stored in json format.

 #### subnet